su1nta/Human_Detection_RCNN/documentation.md

 The output of the system is stored in a CSV file, containing the bounding box coordinates of detected objects along with their corresponding IDs.
 This structured format enables easy retrieval and analysis of object trajectories and behaviors, facilitating applications such as crowd monitoring, traffic analysis, and anomaly detection.

-The implementation of this system offers a flexible and efficient solution for real-time object detection and tracking tasks, with potential applications in diverse domains including security, retail, and transportation
+The implementation of this system offers a flexible and efficient solution for real-time object detection and tracking tasks, with potential applications in diverse domains including security, retail, and transportation.

 ## Technologies and Algorithms used
 - Languages and Libraries used: